Closure (container): Screw top

-A screw closure is a mechanical device which is screwed on and off of a threaded "finish" on a container.
+A screw closure is a mechanical device which is screwed on and off a threaded "finish" on a container.
 Either continuous threads (C-T) or lugs are used.
-Metal caps can be either preformed or in some instances, rolled on after application.
+Metal caps can be either preformed, or, in some instances, rolled on after application.
 Plastic caps may use several types of molded polymer.

 Some screw tops have multiple pieces.
 For example, a mason jar often has a lid with a built in rubbery seal and a separate threaded ring or band.

 Crown cap

 Beverage bottles are frequently closed with crown beverage caps.
 These are shallow metal caps that are crimped into locking position around the head of the bottle.

 Snap on

 Some closures snap on.
-For opening, the top is designed to pry off or, break off, or have a built in dispenser.
+For opening, the top is designed to pry off, or break off, or have a built in dispenser.

 Friction fit

-Some containers have a loose lid for a closure.
+Some containers have a loose lid as a closure.
 Laboratory glassware often has ground glass joints that allow the pieces to be fitted together easily.

-An Interference fit or friction fit requires some force to close and open, providing additional security.
+An interference fit or friction fit requires some force to close and open, providing additional security.
 Paint cans often have a friction fit plug.